zefer/Combine/ReadMe.txt

 302 Found: 48
 404 Not Found: 58

 More
 ----
 - You are likely to also see benefits from enabling gzip compression on your webserver.
 Compressing something twice is generally pointless (ever tried zipping a JPEG?).
 However, combine.cfc strips out white space, comments, etc, Gzip is lossless; therefore the combination of the 2 can be quite effective.
-- YSlow is a great Firefox extension which can help you determine what optimisations you can make to imporve your site's performance (requires Firebug)
+- YSlow is a great Firefox extension which can help you determine what optimisations you can make to improve your site's performance (requires Firebug)
 - Yahoo's best practices document (linked to from YSlow) is worth a read if you are serious about optimisation: http://developer.yahoo.com/performance/rules.html
 - Firebug - It's pains me to think of the days I spent as a web developer without this Firefox extension!
 - The following post contains useful information about the Java class path: http://weblogs.macromedia.com/cantrell/archives/2004/07/the_definitive.html
+- Understanding HTTP caching can really help you optimise delivery, and reduce server load.
+Checkout http://symkat.com/45/understanding-http-caching/ & http://palisade.plynt.com/issues/2008Jul/cache-control-attributes/ & experiment with something like Charles Proxy or HTTPFox to debug the effects of different caching configurations.

 Contact